Can I Refuse a Nurse Case Manager?

 Refusing a nurse case manager’s attendance at your appointments should not negatively impact your claim.
 It’s your right to privacy and control over your medical care.

-How an L&I Attorney Can Help With Workers’ Compensation Claims Involving a Nurse Case Manager
+How L&I Attorneys Can Help With Workers’ Compensation Claims Involving a Nurse Case Manager

-A good workers’ comp and L&I attorney understands the challenges you face with nurse case managers.
-They will help you navigate these waters and ensure your rights are protected with your recovery being the top priority.
-Here’s how an attorney can assist:
+Good workers’ comp and L&I attorneys understand the challenges you face with nurse case managers.
+They will help you navigate these waters and ensure your rights are protected, with your recovery being the top priority.
+Here’s how attorneys can assist:

 Workers compensation lawyers are specialists, committed to advocating for injured employees.
-If you’re feeling pressured by a nurse case manager or worried about your treatment and benefits, a workers compensation lawyer is available to help.
+If you’re feeling pressured by a nurse case manager or worried about your treatment and benefits, workers compensation lawyers are available to help.

 Don’t Let Nurse Care Managers Poison Your Workers’ Comp Case